LytixDev/slash/README.md

 ```sh
 echo $((0xff + 1))  # prints 256
 ```
 This verbosity is really annoying and makes the POSIX shell a poor choice for quick mafs.
-One major goal for Slash is empowering (buzzy buzzy) the user to do simple and more complex calculations ergonomically.
+One major goal for Slash is empowering (buzzy buzzy) the user to do simple and more complex calculations ergonomically (buzzy buzzy).
 ### C-style, but no parentheses or semicolons
 ```
 var system = (uname)  # '(...)' is exactly the same as the POSIX '$(...)'